Terms of Business

 - The Law Firm is not liable for any loss on operations, loss of time, profits, goodwill or any similar indirect losses.

-- The Law Firm's liability for services and advice rendered in connection with the assignment is limited to a maximum of EURO 1 million.
+- The Law Firm's liability for services and advice rendered in connection with the assignment is limited to a maximum of USD 1 million.

 - The Law Firm assumes no liability for advice and services rendered by other advisers to the client, irrespective of such advisers having been engaged with the assistance of the Law Firm.